playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 ![An ASCII chart that maps the numbers 64 which is capital A through to 90 which is capital Z and 97 which is lowercase a to 122 which is capital z](./ascii_chart.svg)

-When the user types _"This"_, what the computer interprets (using ASCII) is `84`, `104`, `105`, and `115` for `T`, `h`, `i`, and `s` respectively.
+When the user types _"This"_, what the computer interprets (using ASCII) is `84`, `104`, `105`, and `115` for `T`, `h`, `i`, and `s`, respectively.

-> You might be wondering "Why are there a bunch of missing numbers"?
+> You might be wondering, "Why are there a bunch of missing numbers"?
 >
-> I've removed them to keep the examples simple, but many of them are for symbols (EG: `#`, `/`, and more) and some of them are for internal key commands that were used for terminal computing long ago that your computer now does without you noticing.
+> I've removed them to keep the examples simple, but many of them are for symbols (EG: `#`, `/`, and more), and some of them are for internal key commands that were used for terminal computing long ago that your computer now does without you noticing.
 >
 > It's also worth mentioning that ASCII (which does have more characters than what's presented here) was eventually replaced in various applications by [Unicode](https://en.wikipedia.org/wiki/Unicode) and other text encoding formats as it lacks various functionality we expect of our machines today, such as emoji and non-latin symbols (like Kanji).
 ASCII still sticks around to some extent though, as the first 255 characters in Unicode are the same as they originally were in ASCII.

-While I've used the above chart to reflect _A_ as `65`, it'd be more accurate to say that you computer interprets the symbol as `01000001` internally.
+While I've used the above chart to reflect _A_ as `65`, it'd be more accurate to say that your computer interprets the symbol as `01000001` internally.
 This is again due to the fact that your computer must interpret every number and letter as binary.

 # Conclusion

 While this has been only a high-level overview of how your computer interprets these non-decimal numbers (and some of their applications), it can provide some basic insights to what your computer is doing every time you make a keystroke or see a color on screen.
-Under the hood everything is binary, and now you understand the introduction to how to convert binary to numbers you and I may understand better: to decimal!
+Under the hood, everything is binary, and now you understand the introduction to how to convert binary to numbers you and I may understand better: to decimal!